-- Students will receive their Chromebooks, chargers and cases during the first week of school.
+- Students will receive the Chromebooks and cases during the first week of school.

 - All transfers/new students participate in a school orientation and will be able to pick up a Chromebook from the school site tech office.

-- Without a signed Chromebook Agreement, students may borrow a loaner Chromebook from the school site tech office for use while at school.
-If a student’s family chooses not to sign a contract, the student will check out and return their Chromebook from the Tech Office in the B building every day.
+- Without a signed Chromebook Agreement students may borrow a loaner Chromebook from the school site tech office for use while at school.
+If a student's family chooses not to sign a contract, the student will check out their Chromebook from the Tech Center in the B building everyday.

 Returning the Chromebook

-- If something happens to a student’s Chromebook, the student and their parent/guardian must inform the school right away.
+- If something happens to a student's Chromebook, students and their parent/guardian must inform the school right away.

 - If the Chromebook is stolen, the family must file a report of stolen property with the police department and promptly inform the school.

-- If the Chromebook is misplaced, the student and parent/guardian have one week to find it before they are required to pay the full $265.00 equipment replacement cost.
+- If the Chromebook is misplaced, the student and parent/guardian have one week to find it before they are required to pay the full equipment cost.

-- Students who transfer out of, or withdraw from, UUSD, must turn in their Chromebooks, chargers and cases to their school’s office on or before their last day of attendance.
-Failure to turn in the Chromebook will result in the student and parent/guardian being charged the full $265.00 equipment replacement cost.
-(The District may also file a report of stolen property with local law enforcement.)
+- Students who transfer out of or withdraw from UUSD must turn in the Chromebooks and cases to their school's office on or before their last day of attendance.
+Failure to turn in the Chromebook will result in the student and parent/guardian being charged the full replacement cost.
+(The District may also file a report of stolen property with the local law enforcement agency.)